Introduction to Oil Painting: Glass and Fabric (Indirect Methods)

 Price: $200 for all 4 classes, or $55 per class

-Inquire below to register and receive the materials list
+Inquire below to register and receive the materials list.

 Open Figure Drawing Session

-Wednesday, April 16: 7 PM - 9:30 PM
+Monday, September 15: 7 PM - 9:30 PM

 River Rock Studios in Greenville, SC